 The preparation of math and science teachers and STEM (science, technology, engineering, and mathematics) education overall has become a priority as national and international reports of student achievement continue to document the US decline in international competitiveness on assessments.
 More than most states, Tennessee faces educational challenges, particularly in math and science.
-Tennessee does not produce enough well-prepared math and science teachers, and national metrics indicate that our state’s performance in math and science is near the bottom of the fifty states.
+Tennessee does not produce enough well-prepared math and science teachers, and national metrics indicate that our state’s performance in math and science is near the bottom of the 50 states.

-As a first step to achieving these outcomes, the center was established to form a collaborative unit between the colleges of Arts and Sciences (CA&S) and Education, Health, and Human Sciences (CEHHS) to strengthen STEM education in P–16 settings and to secure external funding for innovative STEM teacher preparation programs.
-Over time, CEEMS will broaden its partnerships and become connected with other units on campus that have a compatible mission, such as the National Institute for Mathematical and Biological Synthesis (NIMBioS), the College of Agricultural Sciences and Natural Resources (CASNR), the College of Engineering, and the Tennessee Solar Conversion and Storage Using Outreach, Research and Education (TN-SCORE).
+As a first step to achieving these outcomes, the Center for Enhancing Education in Mathematics (CEEMS) was established to form a collaborative unit between the College of Arts and Sciences (A&S) and the College of Education, Health, and Human Sciences (CEHHS) to strengthen STEM education in PreK–16 settings and to secure external funding for innovative STEM teacher preparation programs.
+Over time, CEEMS will broaden its partnerships and become connected with other units on campus that have a compatible mission, such as the National Institute for Mathematical and Biological Synthesis (NIMBioS), the Herbert College of Agriculture, the Tickle College of Engineering, and the Tennessee Solar Conversion and Storage Using Outreach, Research, and Education (TN-SCORE).

-Two external awards that support STEM teacher preparation programs are VolsTeach, a replication of the UTeach model of STEM teacher preparation established at the University of Texas, and Teach/Here, based on an urban teacher residency model for post-baccalaureate STEM majors.
+Two external awards that support STEM teacher preparation programs are VolsTeach, a replication of the UTeach model of STEM teacher preparation established at the University of Texas, and Teach/Here, based on an urban teacher residency model for postbaccalaureate STEM majors.
 The hope is that this project will do much to attract, prepare, and retain the services of superbly qualified high school math and science teachers in high-need urban and rural schools.
 Future funding would allow for support of outreach activities, scholarship support, and professional development following their placement in high-needs schools, as well as the development of a research methods course and seminar series that will help prepare all VolsTeach program students for engaging their future students in STEM inquiry.

 CEEMS goals for the next five years include:

-- To submit a minimum of one proposal per year to support STEM teacher preparation and the study of effective and innovative educational strategies.
+- To submit a minimum of one proposal per year to support STEM teacher preparation and the study of effective and innovative educational strategies;

-- To identify one or more sources from which to secure funds to expand and research the efficacy of the Biology in a Box program.
+- To identify one or more sources from which to secure funds to expand and research the efficacy of the Biology in a Box program;

 - To provide a source of outreach partners for UT STEM faculty seeking such affiliations for their research proposals.